-You’ve operated as a one-woman show as you’ve built your event business.
+You’ve operated as a one-woman show as you’ve planned events.
 You’ve worn every hat from event set up to tear down, accounting to marketing, and now it’s time to put on your HR hat to hire event staff.

-You don’t need an HR department to start growing your event business.
-In fact, most event planners don’t have a team big enough to have an entire department dedicated to hiring.
+You don’t need an HR department to staff an event.
+In fact, most event planners don’t have a team big enough to have an entire department dedicated solely to hiring.

-Hiring event staff is an investment in your company and it’s important to find the right mix of skills and abilities in the people you hire – whether they’re part of your day-to-day team or contracted for a specific event.
+Hiring event staff is an investment and it’s important to find the right mix of skills and abilities in the people you hire – whether they’re part of your day-to-day team or contracted for a specific event.

-No business owner has been single-handed in building a successful and sustainable business on their own and it takes a great team to thrive.
+Single-handedly running successful and sustainable events is nearly impossible on your own and it takes a great team to thrive.

 5 Steps to Hire Event Staff

-- Create an ideal employee description – also known as an avatar – write out a simple description of the person you’re looking for that defines their work ethic, what skills they have, and their job responsibilities.
+- Create an ideal employee description – write out a description of the person you’re looking for that defines their work ethic, what skills they have and their job responsibilities.

 - Speak to your accountant so you know how to legally handle full- or part-time employees vs. contract employees.

-- Have a lawyer create a non-disclosure agreement (NDA) so you protect your client and business information and your intellectual property.
+- Have a lawyer create a non-disclosure agreement (NDA) so you protect your business information and your intellectual property.

-- To save time and help narrow you search, create an online application with Survey Monkey (they have a free version).
-I’ve also seen job postings that ask for a 1-2 minute video that is part of the application process.
-This is a great way to see someone’s personality and their oral communication skills before you meet them.
+- To save time and help narrow you search, create an online application with Survey Monkey (they have a free version) and ask for a 1-2 minute video that is part of the application process.
+This is a great way to see someone’s personality and their communication skills before you decide to meet them in person.